Joan London (Australian author)

 Joan Elizabeth London (born 1948) is an Australian author of short stories, screenplays and novels.

 Biography

-She graduated from the University of Western Australia having studied English and French, has taught English as a second language and is a bookseller.
+She graduated from the University of Western Australia, having studied English and French; she has taught English as a second language and is a bookseller.
 She lives in Fremantle, Western Australia.

 London is the author of two collections of stories.
-The first, Sister Ships, won The Age Book of the Year (1986), and the second, Letter to Constantine, won the Steele Rudd Award and the West Australian Premier's Award for Fiction (both in 1994).
+The first, Sister Ships and Other Stories, won The Age Book of the Year (1986), and the second, Letter to Constantine, won the Steele Rudd Award and the Western Australian Premier's Book Award for Fiction (both in 1994).
 The two were published together as The New Dark Age.
-She has published three novels, Gilgamesh, The Good Parents and The Golden Age.
+She has published three novels, Gilgamesh (2001), The Good Parents (2008) and The Golden Age (2014).

 She was awarded the Patrick White Award and the Nita Kibble Literary Award in 2015.